python/pyperformance/doc/usage.rst

 Options of the ``venv`` command::

-  -p PYTHON, --python PYTHON
-                        Python executable (default: use running Python) --venv VENV           Path to the virtual environment
+  --venv VENV           Path to the virtual environment

 Actions of the ``venv`` command::

-  show      Display the path to the virtual environment and it's status (created or not) create    Create the virtual environment recreate  Force the recreation of the the virtual environment remove    Remove the virtual environment
+  show      Display the path to the virtual environment and its status
+            (created or not)
+  create    Create the virtual environment recreate  Force the recreation of the the virtual environment remove    Remove the virtual environment